max9836/microsoft-rewards-automator/README.md

 ## License

-This project is licensed under the [CC BY-NC-SA 4.0 License](LICENSE).
+This project is licensed under the [MIT license](https://github.com/max9836/microsoft-rewards-automator?tab=MIT-1-ov-file).
 For more details, please refer to the LICENSE file.

 ## Contributions